 Late January to mid-February is prime time for seeing New Year’s Resolutions start to slip.
 But your health is too important to let that happen.
-If you want your health-related resolutions to be more of a revolution, maybe you should give yourself a break and find simple, sneaky ways to be healthier – ways that don’t feel like a monumental effort.
+If you want your health-related resolutions to be more of a revolution, maybe you should give yourself a break and find simple, sneaky ways to be healthier (like maybe an ActiveLife™ standing desk from Twin Star Home™….).
+You know, ways that don’t feel like a monumental effort.
 Here are a few ideas to help you work healthier and keep on the path to better health:

 The last 15 years have seen a lot of research come out that says leading a sedentary lifestyle – like where you spend a lot of time sitting – can increase the risk of any number of health problems.
 One study published in Diabetologia culled data from 18 different studies and found some alarming results.
 The largest amount of sedentary time corresponded to a 112 percent increase in diabetes, a 147 percent increase in cardiovascular events, a 90 percent increase in cardiovascular mortality and a 49 percent increase in the chance of death from any cause.

 Not to be a chicken little or anything, but that really does sound kind of like the sky is falling!
-Since Americans spend more time sitting now than ever before – whether it’s driving, watching TV, being on a computer, or a host of other activities, it seems like spending all day sitting at work is not the best thing for us.
+Americans spend more time sitting now than ever before – between driving, watching TV, being on a computer, or a host of other activities.
+And it seems like spending all day sitting at work is not the best thing for us.

-2. Get an Adjustable Height Desk – to help you stand more
+2. Get a Standing Desk – to help you stand more

 I mean, “Sitting is the new smoking.”
 People say that now.
 And smoking kills people.
 So, the only logical conclusion is that all this sitting is going to kill me, right?
-While it’s possible that I was getting a little too wrapped up in my research, I was legitimately concerned about my health.
+While I may have been getting a little too wrapped up in my research, I was legitimately concerned about my health.

 Happily, a few months ago, we all got adjustable height desks here at work and it’s been a big improvement.
 I am happy to have a standing desk because I don’t want to suffer the ill effects of sitting all day and it is nice to be able to stand when I feel like it.
 Sitting still is hard – even for “grown-ups” sometimes.
 Maybe especially for this “grown-up.”

-And a standing desk feels a little like cheating – a way to be healthier that really isn’t that hard.
+And a standing desk, like the Tresanti Adjustable Height Desk at Costco, feels a little like cheating – a way to be healthier that really isn’t that hard.

 3. Drink more water